miskibin/testownik/README.md

 # tester

 Simple app for taking quizzes.
 You can create your own quizzes.

-mechanisms:
+## featurs:
-- choosing number of questions in quiz.
+- variable number of questions in quiz.
 - deciding if quesion is mastered or not. (if not, it will be asked again)
-- multiple choice questions supported.
+- multiple choice answers supported.
 - Console version of app.
 - support for light and dark theme.
 (Will be automatically set based on system theme)
 ## example images of app.